 About the Artist

-Her work has been commissioned and supported by 4Culture, Seattle Art Museum, the Mayor’s Office of Arts and Cultural Affairs, On the Boards, the Duvall Arts Commission, Vashon Allied Arts, and The Nature Consortium.
-Lucia is a joyful recipient of the Artist Trust/Washington State Arts Commission 2008 Fellowship, Seattle Magazine’s 2008 Spotlight Award, the Mayor’s Office of Arts and Cultural Affairs 2007 CityArtist Award, and the 2012 Seattle Mayor’s Arts Award.
+Lucia's work has been commissioned and supported by 4Culture, Seattle Art Museum, the Mayor’s Office of Arts and Cultural Affairs, On the Boards, the Duvall Arts Commission, Vashon Allied Arts, and The Nature Consortium.
+She is a joyful recipient of the Artist Trust/Washington State Arts Commission 2008 Fellowship, Seattle Magazine’s 2008 Spotlight Award, the Mayor’s Office of Arts and Cultural Affairs 2007 CityArtist Award, and the 2012 Seattle Mayor’s Arts Award.

 As part of her Fellowship’s Meet the Artist requirements, Lucia presented her work to 50 architects and designers at Olson Kundig Architects in Seattle.
 The informal address included a slide presentation and discussion of her year-long site-specific work, Lullaby Moon, and focused upon how free public performance can transform and enliven civic spaces.
 The presentation concluded with a lively interval of questions and answers.
-Neare states, “This event was a wonderful opportunity to meet and share my work with others who are dedicated to transforming the landscape and culture of our city.
+She states, “This event was a wonderful opportunity to meet and share my work with others who are dedicated to transforming the landscape and culture of our city.
 I am very pleased to report that over the months following this presentation, a number of the architects from the firm repeatedly attended performances of Lullaby Moon, and I am so grateful to Artist Trust for fostering this connection.”